Super-Resolution Challenges in Hyperspectral Imagery

 values as a function of wavelength, the result is the average spectrum

 of all the materials in the corresponding ground resolution cell.
-In contrast,

 the values of all pixels in the same spectral band, plotted in spatial